 Our giant Jenga stands 5 feet tall when built.
-Challenge your guests to build this giant Jenga as tall as they can before it tumbles and they shout Jenga!
+Challenge your guests to build this skyscraper Jenga as tall as they can before it tumbles and they shout Jenga!
 There’s an opportunity here for teams and prizes and all sorts of fun.

 Giant Connect 4

 Standing at a mega 100cms tall and 120cms wide, this out-sized Connect 4 comes with extra large discs.
 We don’t guarantee that they’ll help you to win though.